Dolce Amore: Critical response

-as Liza’s dad "has also more than passed muster, so we hope to see him on local screens again after the show’s conclusion.
-As for second-lead player "Matteo Guidicelli’s own portrayal of Liza’s Italian best friend and most ardent suitor, the young actor similarly did well.
-Matteo’s character took a disturbing and even shockingly “darker” tone."
-This gave him an opportunity to play his “villain” card for attention-calling contrast, and he ended up as more than just a “third leg” in the series’ stellar support structure."
+as Liza's dad "has also more than passed muster, so we hope to see him on local screens again after the show's conclusion.
+As for second-lead player "Matteo Guidicelli's own portrayal of Liza's Italian best friend and most ardent suitor, the young actor similarly did well.
+Matteo's character took a disturbing and even shockingly "darker" tone."
+This gave him an opportunity to play his "villain" card for attention-calling contrast, and he ended up as more than just a "third leg" in the series' stellar support structure."

 As for the show’s leads, "Liza Soberano is clearly the biggest beneficiary of its success.
 Her combination of telegenic beauty, youth, charisma and increasing stellar “confidence” has made her the young-adult female star du jour and on the local TV screen.
 To underscore and challenge her stellar promise, “Dolce Amore” gave her many different moods and styles to vivify—making her thespic task more difficult, but also enhancing its impact and success."

 In instructive contrast, "Enrique Gil hasn’t done as swimmingly, shiningly well because he’s generally opted to play it appealingly cute and boy-next-door for too much, too long in the show’s run.
 Much later in the series, Enrique did get a chance to show what else he could do, when his character was made to turn hard and rich and cold-hearted."

 Reruns

+It first aired reruns on Jeepney TV from September 4 to November 24, 2017, replacing On the Wings of Love; September 23, 2018 to May 12, 2019 replacing the rerun of Forevermore; August 7 to November 10, 2023, replacing the rerun of La Luna Sangre; and February 3 to August 8, 2025 (also airs on ALLTV), replacing the rerun of Pangako sa 'Yo 2015 and was replaced by the rerun of The Legal Wife.

-Dolce Amore re-aired on Kapamilya Channel and A2Z on May 3, 2021 to November 12, 2021 replacing Bagong Umaga and was replaced by the reruns of Love Thy Woman.
+It also aired reruns on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from May 3 to November 12, 2021, replacing Bagong Umaga and was replaced by the rerun of Love Thy Woman.
 The series was also made available for streaming on Netflix in the Philippines starting December 7, 2021.